-Rule 64 - Amendments Procedure
+Rule 65 - Amendments Procedure

-- (A) Proposals for the amendment of the Rules may be made by a Judge, the Prosecutor, the Principal Defender or the Registrar and shall be adopted by the Registrar in consultation with the President of the Special Court. - (B) An amendment shall enter into force immediately unless it is provided otherwise. - (C) Any amendments made shall not apply retroactively.
+- (A) Proposals for the amendment of the Rules may be made by a Judge, the Prosecutor, the Principal Defender or the Registrar and shall be adopted by the Registrar after consultation with the Residual Special Court Prosecutor and Defence staff and with the approval of the President of the Special Court. - (B) An amendment shall enter into force immediately unless it is provided otherwise. - (C) Any amendments made shall not apply retroactively.